getgrav/grav-learn/pages/01.basics/07.getting-help/docs.md

 If you find a bug, have a general question or even want to contribute to the Grav project as a whole, you can use the [Grav GitHub Issues tracker](https://github.com/getgrav/grav/issues).
 We are very diligent about responding to issues posted here, and it can provide a useful way to start a conversation with us.
 If you have a specific problem with one of our plugins, themes or skeletons, you can also submit an issue on that repository.

-## Chat on Slack
+## Chat on Discord

-You can **chat with us live** on [Slack](https://chat.getgrav.org).
-Slack has become synonymous with simple communication.
-We use it for our development team, and we have gotten lots of requests to move from our previous Gitter.im solution to Slack.
-Now we have!
-So join us there and get involved with the growing Grav community!
+You can **chat with us live** on [Discord](https://chat.getgrav.org).
+We've recently [moved from Slack to Discord](https://getgrav.org/blog/chat-moving-to-discord) for our community chat platform, and have now hanging out there for all your Grav needs!
+So [join us there](https://chat.getgrav.org) and get involved with the growing Grav community!